Eating out in Hoi An. Photo by Aaron Joel Santos

 Baguettes may have been adopted from the French, but bánh mì is as Vietnamese as it comes.
 Paté and margarine are spread swiftly across the soft, chewy interior of a baguette and later, the sandwich is loaded with pickled vegetables, fresh cilantro, pork belly, pork floss and cucumber.
 Sink your teeth into the crunchy crust and watch the warm roll give way to a whole scheme of textures.

 Back in the day, Vietnamese farmers would eat the fractured rice grains they could not sell.
-Nowadays, “broken” rice is a food staple for the everyday working class citizen.
+Nowadays, “broken” rice is a food staple for the everyday working-class citizen.
 For a meal of humble origins, the preparations for cơm tấm can get very decadent.

 While it's prepared in a number of ways, the most popular is cơm tấm sườn nướng ốp la.
 A fried egg is paired with caramelised grilled pork chop and laid out on a generous heap of broken rice.
-The dish is then slathered with nước chấm, a mixture of chili, fish sauce and sugar, and a drizzle of green onion oil.
+The dish is then slathered with nước chấm, a mixture of chilli, fish sauce and sugar, and a drizzle of green onion oil.
 The final touches include a side of shredded pickled carrots and daikon, slices of cucumbers and tomatoes, and crushed fried pork rinds and shallots for garnish.

 Representing the legendary royal cuisine of Hue, bún bò huế is a mighty demonstration of both beauty and taste.
 The alarmingly red broth is the first signal of its striking flavour—the result of hours spent simmering beef bones and stalks of lemongrass to produce a citrusy concoction.
 Flash boiled vegetables paired with tender beef shanks give this dynamic affair added vivacity.
 This may be a beef soup—the word bò is Vietnamese for beef—but don’t be surprised when you see sausage lurking in the bowl.
 Chả lụa is a sausage made of ham paste that has a texture reminiscent of tofu.

-Try it: Quan Bun Bo Hue, 19 Ly Thuong Kiet Street, Hue
+Try it: Quan Bun Bo Hue,19 Ly Thuong Kiet Street, Hue

 A dish unique to Hoi An, cao lầu is beyond compare.
 Saluting the history of the coastal trading port from where it originated, this sensuous bowl of noodles is a fusion of Japanese, Chinese and Vietnamese influences.
 Slices of Chinese barbecued pork are fanned over cao lầu noodles.
 These thick noodles, with the same heft as Japanese udon, are then doused with a spice-laden broth and topped with fresh herbs and crushed pork cracklings.
-Authentic cao lầu is said to be made from the water found in the thousand-year-old Ba Le well in Hoi An, rumored to have magical properties.
+Authentic cao lầu is said to be made from the water found in the thousand-year-old Ba Le well in Hoi An, rumoured to have magical properties.

 Try it: Thanh Cao Lau, 24 Thai Phien St, Hoi An